adamleejohnson/R-ukbiobank/README.md

 ## Installation

-Access to this package is currently restricted.
-Contact the developer to request a Deploy key.
-See https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys for details on how to install your Deploy key.

-Use the `devtools` package in R to facilitate installation as follows:
+Use the `devtools` package in R to install as follows:

 ```r
 devtools::install_github("adamleejohnson/R-ukbiobank")